Edmund Burke School: Profile

 Burke enrolls approximately 215-225 high school students (Grades 9–12) and 75-85 middle school students (Grades 6–8).
 In 2025–26, those students represent 54 different zip codes in DC, Maryland, and Virginia and 40% self-identify as people of color.
 The Class of 2025 is attending 46 different colleges and universities in the United States and Canada.

 The school employs roughly 70 faculty and staff, and more than two-thirds of teachers hold advanced degrees.
 The average class size is 12 students, and high school students can pursue independent studies and serve as teaching assistants.
 All graduating seniors complete an independent senior project.

 The school dedicates 15% of its annual budget to Financial Aid and, on average, one-third of Burke families receive financial aid.

+Advanced Placement

+Each academic department at Burke offers a combination of Advanced Placement (AP) and advanced-designated courses.
+Current AP offerings include: Biology, Calculus AB, Calculus BC, Chemistry, English Literature, French Language, Physics C, Spanish Language, and United States History.

+Experiential Learning

+Burke emphasizes experiential education and frequently incorporates field work and trips into the school day, with more than 100 trips recorded in 2025-26.
+Burke is a participating school with the Independent Schools Experiential Education Network (ISEEN).

 Facilities

 The school has two buildings, affectionately dubbed "Calvin" and "Hobbes," referring to the 16th and 17th century philosophers, their eponymous comic strip characters, or both.

 Burke is located on a major DC road (Connecticut Avenue NW) and less than two blocks from a Metro station.
 The four-story urban campus includes a black box theater, a gym, library, computer lab, ceramics studio, photography studio, and two music rooms.
 Burke's athletics teams practice and play at Howard Field (Howard University School of Law), UDC Athletic Fields, and UDC Pool/Natatorium (University of the District of Columbia), just across the street.

 Burke is also located less than 20 minutes (on foot) from Rock Creek Park, National Zoological Park (United States), and Levine School of Music.